riclolsen/simple-txt-reader/readme.txt

 The GPL'd sorce code is available and can be compiled with C++ Builder 6.0 Personal Edition.

-Please let me know your opinion about TxtReader.

-Send comments to the author:

-   Ricardo Lastra Olsen - olsen.ricardo@gmail.com

 DISCLAIMER:

 This computer program is given "AS IS" and without any kind of warranties expressed or